Dongdongzhoujyu/Dongdongzhoujyu.github.io/_pages/about.md

 Journal Reviewer
 ------
-- IEEE Journal of Biomedical and Health Informatics
+- IEEE Journal of Biomedical and Health Informatics.
-- Signal, Image and Video Processing
+- Signal, Image and Video Processing.

 For more info
 ------